Check out 10 tips when dealing with international transportation.

 3. Ensure the Real Transit Time

 Transit time is not what it always seems.
 Many times forwarders will give the transit time from port to port on the departure date and estimated arrival date based on what the carrier says.
-It’s important to note the time it takes to pick up the shipments and take them to the origin port, load them, sail or fly, then unload them at destination and deliver.
+It’s important to note the time it takes to pick up the shipments and take them to the origin port, load them, sail or fly, then unload them at destination port and deliver to final destination.
 The origin pick up and destination delivery can really add to the transit time of a shipment if the controller is not clear.
 If the controller misses a cut off, then the shipment could lose up to an entire week based on which carrier is chosen.
 Ensure your forwarder knows the shipment’s ready date well in advance so they can plan accordingly.

 See the difference between shipping to the Coast vs. Heart of America.

 Ensure you have a routing that makes the best sense.
 For example, if your final destination is Kansas City, make sure your paperwork and BOL don’t say destination: Los Angeles.
 It’s okay for the port of arrival to be LA, but you need to confirm the rest of the shipment is headed to your actual final destination.
 Otherwise, you may be stuck with a hefty bill from a truck carrier.
 If you are new to importing and you buy from Alibaba, be careful.
 We see this a lot in those cases.